 L'Infinito by Photographer Artist Rodney Graham for Ornellaia 2011 Vendemmia d'Artista

-The upside down photo of one of the trees on the Ornellaia Estate in the Wine Room where all vintages of Ornellaia so far is kept, is called ”Infinity”.
-With the branches and crown of the tree turned and growing downwards this represent the roots of the Ornellaia grapes, growing towards the sky…which of course, with this piece of Wine Art, is a symbol for the roots of Ornellaia Vines growing into infinity.
+The upside-down photo of one of the trees on the Ornellaia Estate in the Wine Room where all vintages of Ornellaia so far are kept is called ”Infinity”.
+With the branches and crown of the tree turned and growing downwards this represents the roots of the Ornellaia grapes, growing towards the sky…which of course, with this piece of Wine Art, is a symbol for the roots of Ornellaia Vines growing into infinity.

 All the Vintages of Ornellaia the very first Vintage of 1985 in the Masseto Winery Wine Storage Room

 In the Wine Storage Room, all vintage wine from Ornellaia is kept.
-There’s just a few bottles left of the very first vintages, which have made the owners of Ornellaia wanting to keep more bottles from each new vintage here for future purposes.
+There are just a few bottles left of the very first vintages, which have made the owners of Ornellaia want to keep more bottles from each new vintage here for future purposes.
 One amazing thing is that the Ornellaia 1985 vintage still is ”alive” and enjoyable!

 A wine with 32 years on French Oak Barrel and bottle!
 This Ornellaia Wine is the true essence of a Super Tuscan!